Bylaws of the Association

 F. Any Association member may attend an Executive Board meeting, but shall not have the right to vote.
 Non-board members may not be present in the event that the Executive Board convenes an Executive Session.

 G. Special meetings may be called by the President and/or the majority vote of the Board or may be called upon the written request of twenty Association members.
-Except in cases of emergency, three to five business days notice shall be given.
+Except in cases of emergency, three business days notice shall be given.
 The business transacted at any special meeting shall be limited to that in the call to the meeting.
 Meetings may be held remotely as necessary.

 H. Any member of the Board may resign at any time by giving written notice to the Board.
 The resignation shall take effect at the time specified in such notice, and unless otherwise specified in such notice, acceptance shall not be necessary to make it effective.